behavior-robot-suite/docs/docs/sections/getting_started/overview.rst

     @article{jiang2025brs,
-      title = {BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities}, author = {Yunfan Jiang and Ruohan Zhang and Josiah Wang and Chen Wang and Yanjie Ze and Hang Yin and Cem Gokmen and Shuran Song and Jiajun Wu and Li Fei-Fei}, year = {2025}
+      title = {BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities}, author = {Yunfan Jiang and Ruohan Zhang and Josiah Wong and Chen Wang and Yanjie Ze and Hang Yin and Cem Gokmen and Shuran Song and Jiajun Wu and Li Fei-Fei}, year = {2025}
     }